archbardinexile/BGCL/rules.md

 Earthmotes are pieces of land that, due to the influence of magic, float above the ground.
 Despite their appearance, earthmotes are as durable and stable as any island at sea level.
 Every earthmote is unique in size, shape and altitude.
 A few move either in programmed routes or erratically, but most are stationary, hovering near an earthbound feature.
 Disruptions, whether natural or magical, don't have any effect on an earthmote's ability to float.

 You can determine the size of an earthmote or region using the [Size](#size) table below.
-You can then determine that earthmote's biome type by selecting features from [Biomes](#biomes) table or by rolling dice to randomise what you find as you travel.
+You can then determine that earthmote's biome type by selecting features from the [Biomes](#biomes) table or by rolling dice to randomise what you find as you travel.
 When crossing into a new region, you may wish to re-roll one or more dice to determine how the landscape changes.
 It is more common to finder colder landscapes in polar regions and hotter landscapes in equatorial regions.
 However, due to the way some earthmotes travel, you may discover a permafrost earthmote on its way south, slowly melting as the temperature rises.
 It is also possible to find coastal earthmotes drifting with ocean currents or coral reef earthmotes floating below sea level.
 The Biomes table also shows which encounter tables from *Xanathar's Guide to Everything* to use when traversing the biome.
-You can also use the *Weather* table found in the *Dungeon Master's Guide* to determine the temperature, wind and precipitation.

 ##### Size